 Any line that is visually damaged MUST be replaced.
-Use a reputable paragliding service centre to make the replacement lines.
-Alternatively you can order them from your local Ozone dealer or directly from our website http://www.flyozone.com/paragliders/en/shop/lines.php
+Lines can be ordered from your local Ozone dealer or directly from our website www.flyozone.com.
+Alternatively, use a reputable paragliding service centre to make the replacement lines.

 It is important that replacement lines are made from the correct materials and diameters.
 You should check lengths against their counterpart on the other side of the wing to make ensure symmetry.
 Once the line has been replaced, inflate and check the glider before flying.